-At Long Last Launch: Impeachment May Gain Momentum from First Big Moment
+At Long Last Launch: Impeachment May Gain Momentum From First Big Moment

 But those procedural authorizing votes would never be the headline events people remembered about the Nixon saga, coming so long after the events that really kicked the process into gear.
 They do not even appear in most timelines of Nixon's long fall.

 The same was true in the Clinton impeachment.
 The authorizing votes were afterthoughts compared to Starr's report and testimony.
-In his own memoir, Contempt, Starr dwells on his report and live testimony at length and does not even mention an authorizing vote in the House.)
+In his own memoir, Contempt, Starr dwells on his report and live testimony at length and does not even mention an authorizing vote in the House.

 But in the present instance, there was been nothing comparable to a Starr report with its salacious details of Clinton's affair with intern Monica Lewinsky.
 There has been nothing like the gut punch of the Saturday Night Massacre.
 So this week's debate on the House floor, and the vote to authorize formal proceedings going forward, may well have a different order of significance.